genestack/user-tutorials/source/tutorials/Getting_started/managing-and-sharing-data.rst

 you create.
 As group administrator you can add/remove other users to your group, make them administrators, or at least make them “sharing” or “non-sharing” users.
-All groups appear as folders under "Shared with me" in File Manager, and the moment you add a user to a group they’ll see the group’s folder in their File Manager.
+All groups appear as folders under "Shared with me" in File Manager, and the moment you add a user to a group they will see the group’s folder in their File Manager.

 |shared with me folder|